Frequently Asked Questions

 Saturday: 10am to 3pm

-No. We will not publish any videos.
+No. We will not publish any videos used in your application.
 If we want to use video we will ask you before we do so.

-Riverdance has joined with one of the world’s leading universities Boston University to launch the first Riverdance summer school in the USA.
 The goal of the school is welcome the next generation of dancers, to educate and to ensure that all students enjoy the experience.
-The scholarship covers the full cost of the school.
+The scholarship covers the course fee.

 1. write an essay (of 500 words or more)